-Employers have an obligation to withhold the local earned income tax on the "earnings component" of stock options at the time the option is exercised.
+Employers have an obligation to withhold the local earned income/compensation tax on the "earnings component" of stock options at the time the option is exercised.
 Employers should also report the "earnings component" as a part of the local wages total on the employee's W-2 form.

-10. Benefits accruing from employment, including, but not limited to annual leave, vacation, holiday, severance, separation pay or benefits, but excluding benefits mentioned in Section 205(A) of these Rules and Regulations.

-11. Fair market value of all non-cash fringe benefits accruing by virtue of employment are also to be included as taxable income for purposes of the TAX, except to the extent that they are specifically excluded in section 205.
+- 11. Payments accruing from employment, including, but not limited to salary advances, annual leave, stand-by pay, overtime, vacation, holiday, severance, separation pay or benefits, but excluding benefits mentioned in Section 205(A) of these Rules and Regulations. - 12.
+Fair market value of all non-cash fringe benefits accruing by virtue of employment are also to be included as taxable income for purposes of the TAX, except to the extent that they are specifically excluded in section 205, and/or by Pa.
+P.I.T.
+Regulations.